 In healthcare technology, digital signage is emerging as a potent solution to address patient communication in medical facilities.
 Delivering precise and timely health-related information to patients is critical to foster robust relationships with them.
 According to a 2021 article by Patient Safety Network, open dialogue between medical professionals and patients and their families can widen perspectives, offer fresh insights, and mitigate long-term emotional effects and avoidance of doctors or facilities involved in errors or general medical care.
 By leveraging the power of medical technology like digital signage, we can significantly enhance patient education and engagement, bridging the existing communication gap.

 Healthcare communications is a rapidly changing industry.
-As technology evolves, so do the ways in which healthcare providers can communicate with their patients and keep up with developments in medicine.
-Digital signage provides an opportunity to reach people worldwide, no matter where they are or what time of day it is.
+As technology evolves, so do how healthcare providers can communicate with their patients and keep up with medical developments.
+Digital signage provides an opportunity to reach people worldwide, regardless of where they are or what time of day.

 The right digital signage program in healthcare facilities can help improve the patient experience.